NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/week1-neon-repsci/01-01-2016-week1-rep-sci.md

 {% include _toc.html %}

-"Verifiability and reproducibility are among the cornerstones of the scientific process.
+> Verifiability and reproducibility are among the cornerstones of the scientific
+> process.
 They are what allows scientists to "stand on the shoulder of giants".
-Maintaining reproducibility requires that all data management, analysis, and visualization steps behind the results presented in a paper are documented and available in full detail.
-Reproducibility here means that someone else should either be able to obtain the same results given all the documented inputs and the published instructions for processing them, or if not, the reasons why should be apparent."
+> Maintaining reproducibility requires that all data management, analysis, and
+> visualization steps behind the results presented in a paper are documented and
+> available in full detail.
+Reproducibility here means that someone else should
+> either be able to obtain the same results given all the documented inputs and
+> the published instructions for processing them, or if not, the reasons why
+> should be apparent.
 From <a href="https://github.com/Reproducible-Science-Curriculum/bosc2015/blob/master/BOSC2015-abstract-ReprSciCurriculum.pdf" target="_blank"> Reproducible Science Curriculum </a>

 <div id="objectives" markdown="1">
 # Learning Objectives
-At the end of this activity, you will be able to :
+At the end of this activity, you will be able to:

-* Explain what is meant by Reproducible Science.
-* Summarize why reproducible science is important to society, the scientific community, and your own research.
+* Summarize the four facets of reproducibility.
+* Describe several ways that reproducible workflows can improve your workflow and research.
 * Explain several ways you can incorporate reproducible science techniques into your own research.
 </div>

-As an introduction to Reproducible Science, please view these slides by the creators of the Reproducible Science Curriculum.
-Skip the suggested activity:
+As an introduction to Reproducible Science, please view the online slide-shows below which summarizes concepts taught in the Reproducible Science Curriculum.

-* <a href="http://reproducible-science-curriculum.github.io/2015-09-24-reproducible-science-duml/intro-slides/intro-01-slides.html#1" target="_blank">Reproducible Science Slides</a> (originally presented at Duke University Marine Laboratory).
+<a  class="btn btn-success" href="http://neon-workwithdata.github.io/slide-shows/intro-reprod-science.html" target="_blank">View Reproducible Science Slideshow</a>

 ## A Gap In Understanding